toksaitov/maze-project/Readme.md

 2. Compile `maze.c` with `clang -O3 -o maze maze.c`.
 3. Create a copy of the `maze.c` file under the name `maze_optimized.c`.
 4. Open the file and find blocks of code outlined with the comments `// TODO: optimize` and `// ---`.
-5. Change the code to optimize the program to improve `task-clock` measurement for the `perf stat ./maze_optimized 16384 16384 maze_optimized.pbm` command in comparison to `perf stat ./maze 16384 16384 maze.pbm` command by at least five seconds on average for five runs.
+5. Change the code to optimize the program to improve `seconds user` measurement for the `perf stat ./maze_optimized 16384 16384 maze_optimized.pbm` command in comparison to `perf stat ./maze 16384 16384 maze.pbm` command by at least four seconds on average for five runs.
 To compile the code, use the `clang -O3 -o maze_optimized maze_optimized.c` command.
 6. Compare the output files with `vimdiff maze.pbm maze_optimized.pbm`.
 The files must be the same.

 ## Rules